 Making the Move from Primary to Secondary School

 All teachers and parents are aware that the move from primary to secondary school can be quite a daunting experience for most children.
 At Chesterfield High School we fully appreciate that this is a very important time and that it can often be quite stressful for families.
-We aim to ensure that we make the transition from Year 6 to Year 7 as stress free and smooth as possible and have shown our commitment by having a full time designated Transition Leader in school (Mrs P Allen) who is also the Progress Leader for Year 7 and 8.
+We aim to ensure that we make the transition from Year 6 to Year 7 as stress free and smooth as possible and have shown our commitment by having a full time designated Transition Leader in school (Mrs P Allen).
+Mrs Allen is supported by Mr Graham is the Progress Leader for Year 7.
 As a school we believe that this allows maximum continuity for pupils who will already have spent time getting to know Mrs Allen while in primary school.